gardener/gardener/docs/concepts/resource-manager.md

 #### High Availability Config

 This webhook is used to conveniently apply the configuration to make components deployed to seed or shoot clusters highly available.
-The details and scenarios are described in [this document](../development/high-availability.md).
+The details and scenarios are described in [High Availability Of Deployed Components](../development/high-availability.md).

 The webhook reacts on creation/update of `Deployment`s and `StatefulSet`s in namespaces labeled with `high-availability-config.resources.gardener.cloud/consider=true`.